hikkoiri/conjur/design/proposals/encoded_token_response.md

 ## Background

-As a Conjur User or Host, I want to send authentication request to `authn` authenticator (for example).
+When a Conjur identity sends authentication request to `authn` authenticator (for example), it receives a JWT access token.
-So that I receive a JWT access token.
+An example for optional HTTP session flow:

 ![alt text](encoded_token_chart.jpeg "Login process")